Jonarod/markty-TOML/README.md

 - :baby: Even though a lot of [tests](https://github.com/Jonarod/markty-TOML/tree/master/test/index.js) have been implemented, this project is still at baby stage, and has not been battle tested in production.
 - Not TOML v0.4 compliant **and not meant to be**.
 For instance, here are UNsupported specs:
     - There is no errors mechanism to print from.
-    - Comments are not handled
     - Handling colons `:` as key/value separator is not allowed in TOML v0.4 (only `=` supported)
     - Handling strings without `"` is not allowed in TOML v0.4 (strings must be enclosed by `"`)
 - `markty-TOML` considers any TOML source like a **database log**:
     - when two identical nodes are set, the last one **REPLACES** the first: TOML sources are treated like a list of updates which AFTER PARSING returns a final state.
 This clearly goes against official TOML specs which aims to parse a given source as a **final database state**: thus two identical nodes would throw an error for the whole source.
-    - The nature of `markty-TOML` makes comments out of the scope and are unlikely to be implemented (if compulsory, comments can be set as a normal entries anyway...)

 # Benchmarks